intel/wult/content/pages/install-local.rst

 1.1 pip
 -------

-If you installed `pepc` and `wult` using pip then use the following commands to upgrade to the latest release::
+If you installed `pepc`, `stats-collect` and `wult` using pip then use the following commands to upgrade to the latest release::

  sudo pip3 install --upgrade git+https://github.com/intel/pepc.git@release
+ sudo pip3 install --upgrade git+https://github.com/intel/stats-collect.git@release
  sudo pip3 install --upgrade git+https://github.com/intel/wult.git@release
  sudo wult deploy

 1.2 Fedora, CentOS 8 Stream & CentOS 9 Stream
 ---------------------------------------------

-If you installed `pepc` and `wult` using `dnf` on one of the supported operating systems listed in the `installation instructions`_, then upgrade to the latest version using the following commands::
+If you installed `pepc`, `stats-collect` and `wult` using `dnf` on one of the supported operating systems listed in the `installation instructions`_, then upgrade to the latest version using the following commands::

- sudo dnf upgrade pepc wult
- sudo wult deploy
+ sudo dnf upgrade pepc stats-collect wult sudo stats-collect deploy sudo wult deploy

 2 Install dependencies